 Doctors, nurses, firefighters, police officers, and other professionals frequently exposed to life-threatening situations will all need to get BLS certified.
 If you are unsure whether BLS certification is a requisite for your specific position, speak with your supervisor or industry representative.

-BLS certification courses typically take about 4-5 hours to complete (though in some cases, it can be completed in as little as 2 hours).
+BLS certification courses typically take about 4-5 hours to complete (though in some cases, they can be completed in as little as 2 hours).
 In the following sections, we will discuss everything you need to know about completing your BLS certification, including frequently asked questions (FAQ), time estimates, and how to obtain a certification and recertification.

 What is Basic Life Support (BLS) Certification?